alphagov/govuk-prototype-kit-docs/docs/v13/documentation/install/how-to-run-the-kit.md

 ---
 heading: How to run the kit
-caption: Installation guide for new users
+caption: Create a prototype for new users
 ---

 You’ll use the terminal to start and stop the kit.